Navigating the Sensitivity vs. Specificity Dilemma in In Vitro Diagnostics

 In vitro diagnostics (IVD) are pivotal tools in healthcare, aiding in disease diagnosis, monitoring, and treatment decisions.
-However, one of the fundamental challenges in IVD development lies in striking the delicate balance between sensitivity and specificity.
-Achieving high sensitivity ensures the accurate detection of true positive cases, while maximizing specificity minimizes false positive results.
+Understanding sensitivity vs specificity in in vitro diagnostics is essential for optimising test performance and supporting reliable clinical decisions.
+Achieving high sensitivity ensures the accurate detection of true positive cases, while maximising specificity minimises false positive results.
 In this article, we delve into the complexities of this dilemma and explore strategies for effectively addressing it.

 Understanding Sensitivity and Specificity